Timetree

 What we like

-• Chat inside appointments
+• Chat feature within appointments

 • Virtual members (pets/kids)